apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 "Remember Me" functionality).
-If this feature is supported by the CAS Server, it is possible to perform recurring, non interactive re-logins to the CAS Server as long as the Long-Term Ticket Granting Ticket in the CAS Server is not expired and the TGC Cookie is valid.
+If this feature is supported by the CAS Server, it is possible to perform recurring, non interactive re-logins to the CAS Server as long as the Long-Term Ticket Granting Ticket in the CAS Server is not expired and the browsers TGC Cookie is valid.